paris-saclay-cds/ramp-board/doc/frontend.rst

 Challenge menu
 ..............

- Once your profile is approved for the challenge,  in the Ramp left-hand side menu you will be able find new options:
+ Once your profile is approved for the challenge, in the RAMP left-hand side menu you will be able find new options:

  .. image:: _static/img/new_menu.png